Church Clock Stops at Moment Man Who Maintained It Died Feb 12, 2014 11:20:32 GMT -5

 Post by Graveyardbride on Feb 12, 2014 11:20:32 GMT -5

-CLAPHAM, North Yorkshire, England – A church clock maintained by a devoted doctor for almost thirty years stopped at the very same moment he passed away.
+CLAPHAM, North Yorkshire, England – A church clock maintained by a devoted doctor for almost 30 years stopped at the very same moment he passed away.
 Dr. John Farrer climbed the narrow stone spiraled stairs of St. James’ Church clock tower in Clapham every week for three decades.
 He died at home, surrounded by his family and friends on New Year’s Day.
 He was 92-years-old.

 Dr. Farrer’s death came just a few weeks after the 60th anniversary of his arrival in the village to take over the 10,000-acre Ingleborough family estate, which he had inherited.
 Although St James’ Church is not part of the estate, it was rebuilt around 150 years ago using Farrer family money.

 The clock was restarted following Dr. Farrer’s funeral, wherein he was remembered for his dedication to the village as well as his medical career.
-The elderly doctor became ill in November 2013 and after a period in hospital, returned to his home of 60 years when it became clear that he was not going to recover.
+The elderly doctor became ill in November 2013 and following a period in the hospital, returned to his home of 60 years when it became clear he wasn’t going to recover.

 Source: Lizzie Edmonds, The Daily Mail, February 9, 2014.